DataDog/documentation/content/en/tracing/trace_collection/library_config/dotnet-framework.md

 `DD_SPAN_SAMPLING_RULES`
 : **TracerSettings property**: `SpanSamplingRule`<br>
 **Default**: `null`<br>
 A JSON array of objects.
 Rules are applied in configured order to determine the span's sample rate.
-The "sample_rate" value must be between 0.0 and 1.0 (inclusive).
+The `sample_rate` value must be between 0.0 and 1.0 (inclusive).
-For more information, see [Ingestion Mechanisms][4].<br>
+For more information, see [Ingestion Mechanisms][3].<br>
 **Example:**<br>
-  - Set the span sample rate to 50% for the service 'my-service' and operation name 'http.request', up to 50 traces per second: `'[{"service": "my-service", "name": "http.request", "sample_rate":0.5, "max_per_second": 50}]'`
+  - Set the span sample rate to 50% for the service `my-service` and operation name `http.request`, up to 50 traces per second: `'[{"service": "my-service", "name": "http.request", "sample_rate":0.5, "max_per_second": 50}]'`

 `DD_TRACE_GLOBAL_TAGS`
 : **TracerSettings property**: `GlobalTags`<br>